U.S. flag

 • Some individuals diagnosed with EZH2-related overgrowth have an affected parent.

 • Some individuals diagnosed with EZH2-related overgrowth have the disorder as the result of a de novo EZH2 pathogenic variant.
-The proportion of EZH2-related overgrowth caused by a de novo pathogenic variant is unknown.
-In the series of 48 individuals identified with an EZH2 pathogenic variant [Tatton-Brown et al 2013]:
+The proportion of individuals with EZH2-related overgrowth caused by a de novo pathogenic variant is unknown.

-If the parents have not been tested for the EZH2 pathogenic variant but are clinically unaffected, the risk to the sibs of a proband is unclear because of the possibility of reduced penetrance (or germline mosaicism) in a parent.
+• If the parents have not been tested for the EZH2 pathogenic variant but are clinically unaffected, the risk to the sibs of a proband is unclear because of the possibility of reduced penetrance in a heterozygous parent or parental germline mosaicism.

 Offspring of a proband.
 Each child of an individual with EZH2-related overgrowth has a 50% chance of inheriting the EZH2 pathogenic variant.